 Do we pass data to third parties?

-We may pass data to third parties that help us to process data, to prospective or intended employers (or third parties assisting them in the recruitment process) or customers for the purpose of recruitment, or to training providers responsible for the delivery of courses.
+We may pass Personal Data to Third Parties that help us to process Personal Data, to prospective or intended employers (or third parties assisting them in the recruitment process) or customers for the purpose of recruitment, or to training providers responsible for the delivery of courses.
 We may also pass Aggregate Data to social media providers like Facebook or carefully selected Third Parties to help us deliver content which is targeted to your preferences.
 If you opt-in to the CV Search service, we will make your details and CV available to search by third party recruiters and prospective employers.
 Please see below for more information on this service.
-We may also share aggregate information with selected third parties but we do not disclose individual names or any identifying information.

 How is this data safeguarded?